charmed-kubernetes/bundle/README.md

 juju deploy ./bundle.yaml
 ```

-This bundle exposes the kubeapi-load-balancer and kibana applications by
+This bundle exposes the kubeapi-load-balancer and kibana charms by default
-default.
-This means those charms are accessible through the public addresses.
+This means those charms are accessible through their public addresses.

 If you would like to remove external access, unexpose the applications:

 ```
 juju unexpose kibana
-juju unexpose kubernetes
+juju unexpose kubapi-load-balancer
 ```

 To get the status of the deployment, run `juju status`.
 For a constant update,